khetansarvesh/multimodal_ai/README.md

 # 2. Multimodal Inputs Single Output System
-that can process both text and images
+These are systems that can take both text and images as inputs
-Large MultiModal Models (LMMs)
+- Such models are commonly know as Large MultiModal Models (LMMs)

 # 3. Single Input Multimodal Output